The Best Beaches in South Australia for Fun in the Sun

 Semaphore Beach

-Complete with a white sand beach, expansive lawn foreshore and fun park-style activities, including a steam train during the summer months, Semaphore ticks every box to be one of the best beaches in Adelaide.
+This family-friendly beach is perfect for swimmers, kite surfers and windsurfers.
+Sitting north of Adelaide within proximity to Port Adelaide, this seaside destination nails the summertime vibe.
+Lay out on the white sand beach or find a spot on the expansive lawn foreshore and explore the fun park-style activities, including a steam train and cultural festivals and celebrations during the summer months.
+Semaphore ticks every box to be one of the best beaches in Adelaide.

 Best Beaches in South Australia: Fleurieu Peninsula